nabijaczleweli/kicad-lib/README.md

 3D models are provided as a [SOLVESPACE](//solvespace.com) model and a STEP file, which can be used directly by KiCad.

-symbols are provided as individual KiCad libraries.
+Symbols are provided as individual KiCad libraries.

 ## 3D models